 Baillie Lodges actively seeks engagement with the communities in which each lodge is set, ranging from establishing supplier relationships with local providores to supporting artists, school education initiatives, community events and work experience programs.

-Established in 1948, Ernabella Arts is the oldest, continuously running indigenous arts centre in Australia and has become a culturally strong contemporary art centre producing works in a variety of mediums drawing world-wide acclaim.
+Established in 1948, Ernabella Arts is the oldest, continuously running Indigenous arts centre in Australia and has become a culturally strong contemporary art centre producing works in a variety of mediums drawing world-wide acclaim.

-Longitude 131° sponsors a ceramist teacher and ongoing education for the community, and has set up quarterly artists-in-residence programs at the lodge, allowing a rare cultural exchange between guests and the Aboriginal artists.
+Longitude 131° sponsors a ceramist teacher and ongoing education for the community, and has set up quarterly artists-in-residence programs at the lodge, allowing a rare cultural exchange between guests and Aboriginal artists.

-Guides at Longitude 131° have an extensive knowledge of the geology and ecology of this ancient land and an introduction to the traditional Anangu Tjukurpa, which is the foundation of the indigenous community’s life and society.
+Guides at Longitude 131° have an extensive knowledge of the geology and ecology of this ancient land and an introduction to the Traditional Anangu Tjukurpa, which is the foundation of the Indigenous community’s life and society.

 At Longitude 131°, the team works with several regional Aboriginal Art Centres, particularly Ernabella Arts, to supply artworks, woven birds and baskets, wooden carvings and traditional spears and more.

 The Longitude 131° team is small and close-knit, attracting hospitality professionals from Australia and around the world and creating a remote family for guests and staff alike.
 Renowned for their relaxed and friendly first-name service, our people are what keep our friends returning for more.